open-mmlab/OpenPCDet/report.md

 * PV-RCNN
 * PV-RCNN++

 ## OpenPCDET Usage and Experiments

-* Build the Environment
+* Building the Environment
-* Train Evaluate and Inference with Kitti
+* Train with Kitti <br>
-* Common Errors and the Ways to Fix
+  Possible Errors and Their Solutions
-* Flow Charts of The Code
+* Evaluation with Kitti
+* Inference with Kitti
+* OpenPCDet Vocabulary - Configuration File Parameters

 ## Fine Tuning with Kitti

+TO DO:
+   Fine tuning table will be added with validation acc, train and test speed between second, pointpillar, pv rcnn and the final model chosed.

 # Dataset Types